 Understand a fraction a/b with a > 1 as a sum of fractions 1/b.

-Before you jump into teaching how to add, subtract, multiply or divide fractions, it’s best to take some time to be sure your students understand what a fraction is.
-Today’s lesson starts with four videos that explain what exactly IS a fraction.
+Before you jump into teaching how to add, subtract, multiply or divide fractions, assess your students’ understanding of fractions.
+This introductory fraction lesson starts with four videos.
 Would you rather use slides and give more detailed explanations to students?
-There is a link after the videos to PowerPoint presentations you can download and modify.
-Also, don’t forget to check out our games that teach fractions, Fish Lake (for Mac, Windows and iPad) and Forgotten Trail – playable on the web on Mac, Windows or Chromebook computers!
+There are links to PowerPoint presentations you can download and edit (PPT and PDF).
+We also offer math games that teach fractions, Fish Lake (for Mac, Windows and iPad) and Forgotten Trail – playable on the web on Mac, Windows or Chromebook computers!

 What are Fractions? – If you want to start introducing fractions with the basics, check out this PowerPoint.
 What is a fraction?
 What’s a numerator?
 What’s a denominator?